Skip to Content

 Current StateDilapidatedNo Longer Exists

-The Design of Queen Mary’s First Class Swimming Pool
+The Design of Queen Mary’s First-Class Swimming Pool

-The pool was built over decks C and D and featured a level at the top, where guests could look over the pool.
+The pool was built over decks C and D and featured a level at the top, where guests could look down over the pool.
 The design of the pool itself remained largely unchanged throughout the decades.

 Queen Mary First Class Swimming Pool

-Photo: Charles Miller (BNPS) Colourised
+Photo: Charles Miller (BNPS) Colourised – The first class pool on Queen Mary.

-At one end of the pool is a staircase and there were originally two diving boards.
-The diving boards were removed before the ship set sail, as it was decided that due to the water moving as the ship sailed that this could be dangerous.
+The diving boards were removed before the ship set sail.
+It had been decided that due to the water moving as the ship sailed, this could be dangerous.

-How Deep Was The First Class Swimming Pool on The Queen Mary?
+How Deep Was The First-Class Swimming Pool on The Queen Mary?

 The first-class swimming pool on the Queen Mary was 4ft (1.2m) deep in the shallow end and 6ft (1.8m) deep in the deep end.

-The pool was large measuring around 60ft by 40ft.
+The pool was large, measuring around 60ft by 40ft.
 This equates roughly to around 18 metres by 12 metres.

 The Queen Mary wasn’t like a modern cruise ship, where passengers in the inside cabins have access to all the same amenities as those with balconies or suites.
-Access to areas of the ship was determined entirely by which class you were.
-Many areas were for first-class guests only.

 Queen Mary in Long Beach